bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 ### Galaxy

-We will now explore and learn how to user the Galaxy interface.
+We will now explore and learn how to use the Galaxy interface.
 In this short exercise, we will load a FASTQ dataset, run FastQC on it, and trim it to improve overall quality of reads.

 * Using a web browser, open the following URL: ```http://workshop103-galaxy.vzhost34.genap.ca/galaxy/```